 Tsoureki (Greekstyle Sweet Brioche Bread) Sweet Mahlab Bread

-Lets now go on to what I will talk about.
 Very simply the smell of this baking makes my heart sing and I could literally eat the whole loaf myself especially if it’s fresh out of the oven.
 I remember my aunt always sending us home with freshly baked and frozen loaves every time we would visit her and the fresh one would be totally eaten before we got home.
 The ability to peel the tsoureki in layers is probably the best part and my favourite and a true testament to a perfect loaf.
 It has delicious orange flavour undertones thanks to the orange zest in it along with some distinct warming spices - more on that below.
 It is irresistible and worth the effort to make it at home.